-8. The Committee chair shall ensure that the testimony is either transcribed or electronically recorded or both.
-If a witness's testimony is transcribed, the witness or the witness's attorney shall be afforded an opportunity to review a copy.
+8. The Committee chair shall ensure that the testimony is transcribed and may also require testimony to be electronically recorded, including by video recording.
+When the witness's testimony is transcribed, the witness or the witness's attorney shall be afforded an opportunity to review a copy.
 No later than five days after the witness has been notified of the opportunity to review the transcript, the witness may submit suggested changes to the chair.
 Committee staff may make any typographical and technical changes.
 Substantive changes, modifications, clarifications, or amendments to the deposition transcript submitted by the witness must be accompanied by a letter signed by the witness requesting the changes and a statement of the witness's reasons for each proposed change.
 Any substantive changes, modifications, clarifications, or amendments shall be included as an appendix to the transcript conditioned upon the witness signing the transcript.

 9. The individual administering the oath, if other than a member, shall certify on the transcript that the witness was duly sworn.
-The transcriber shall certify that the transcript is a true record of the testimony, and the transcript shall be filed, together with any electronic recording, with the clerk of the committee in Washington, DC.
+The transcriber shall certify that the transcript is a true record of the testimony, and the transcript shall be filed, together with any electronic recording, including any video recording, with the clerk of the committee in Washington, DC.
 Depositions shall be considered to have been taken in Washington, DC, as well as the location actually taken once filed there with the clerk of the committee for the committee's use.
-The chair and the ranking minority member shall be provided with a copy of the transcripts of the deposition at the same time.
+The chair and the ranking minority member shall be provided with a copy of the transcripts of the deposition, together with any electronic recording, including video recording, at the same time.